Get,

 Healthcare professionals will prescribe antibiotics and other medicines based on the presenting symptoms.
 Even if the rash or chancre goes away, you still need to finish the entire antibiotic course.
 It’s crucial to get in touch with anybody you’ve had sex with within the past two years and suggest that they get tested.

 After you complete a course of Syphilis treatment, your doctor will do a blood test to ensure the infection has been eradicated.
-If you have a higher chance of contracting Syphilis, make careful to practise safe sex and get tested frequently.
+If you have a higher chance of contracting Syphilis, be careful to practice safe sex and get tested frequently.

 Syphilis does have a vaccine under trial but is not available for wide use.
 Follow these recommendations to aid in Syphilis prevention: